-- School Choice Funds Spending is approved by the School Committee but typically includes using approximately \$450K each year to pay for health insurance and another 70k to offset the turf field lease.
-School Choice funds were also used to pay the run out claims for Minuteman Nashoba in FY24 (FY25 shifting health insurance provider).
-The numbers of school choice students the district has accepted has been going down (a one time adjustment was received in FY24 of around 100K that will NOT reoccur), the total received last year was around \$450k.
+• School Choice Funds - Spending is approved by the School Committee but typically includes using approximately \$450K yearly to pay for health insurance and another \$70K to offset the turf field lease.
+School Choice funds were also used to pay the run-out claims for Minuteman Nashoba in FY24 (FY25 shifting health insurance provider).
+The number of school choice students the district has accepted has been going down (a one-time adjustment was received in FY24 of around \$100K that will NOT reoccur); the total received last year was around \$450K.
 There is a plan to make a final payment and pay off the turf field to save the cost of interest.
-The payoff for the turf field is currently approximately \$400K. - Donations These funds are handled at the school level and principals use these funds for various things that the budget can not cover.
+The payoff for the turf field is currently approximately \$400K.

+- Donations These funds are handled at the school level and principals use these funds for various things that the budget can not cover.
 Sometimes a donation has a particular purpose such as funds from a PTO for a specific piece of equipment etc. Normally, the use of these funds is decided by principals and not always replenished.
-Some of the school's balances have increased over many years. - Tuition Funds used to support teachers/paras in the special education programs generally.
-Each year there are a few students each year that tuition into the district.
-Using much more than the revenue coming in each year would be a one time use and not recurring.
-Revenue last year was around 65K but fluctuates based on the students enrolled or if they move in or out of the district. - Building use This fund has increased because of the changes in the facility use.
-The plan for these funds is to eventually support the larger projects that need to happen such as projectors, building repairs/updates etc. Overtime costs for building use are included in this line and other costs related to Building use. - Preschool Revolving Funds used to support a teacher or two in some years.
+Some of the school's balances have increased over many years. - Tuition Funds are generally used to support teachers/paras in special education programs.
+Each year, there are a few students that tuition into the district.
+Using much more than the revenue coming in each year would be a one-time use and not recurring.
+Revenue last year was around \$65K but fluctuates based on the students enrolled or if they move in or out of the district. - Building use This fund has increased because of the changes in facility use.
+The plan for these funds is to eventually support the larger projects that need to happen, such as projectors, building repairs/updates, etc. Overtime costs for building use and other costs related to building use are included in this line. - Preschool Revolving Funds used to support a teacher or two in some years.
 It has brought in around 120K a year and has accumulated over time.
-Using more than this over time would be non-recurring. - Before and after care Funds are used to create a self sustaining program.
+Using more than this over time would be non-recurring. - Before and after care Funds are used to create a self-sustaining program.
 There was a balance that rolled over when the district utilized an outside vendor.
-Using this portion of the funds would be a one time use and should be used for something that connects to this program.
-The plan for the funds is to use larger projects that might be needed and connected to before/after care.
-A portion of these funds is used to offset custodial costs but could potentially be expanded if there is a replenishing of the funds.
+Using this portion of the funds would be a one-time use and should be used for something that connects to this program.
+The fund plan is to use larger projects that might be needed and connected to before/aftercare.
+A portion of these funds is used to offset custodial costs but could potentially be expanded if there is a replenishment of the funds.